AdaCore/gnatstudio/docs/users_guide/compilation.rst

 files are used by GPS for several purposes, such as cross-reference browsing and documentation generation.
-Having those :file:`.ali` files produced by a recent compiler provides more accurate results for those purposes but might cause problems badly if an old compiler were to also read those :file:`.ali` files when compiling a project.
+Having those :file:`.ali` files produced by a recent compiler provides more accurate results for those purposes but might cause serious problems if an old compiler were to also read those :file:`.ali` files when compiling a project.

 If you activate the automated cross-reference generation, GPS generates those :file:`.ali` files using the compiler found in the tools path and places them in a directory distinct from the one used by the actual compiler.
-This allows GPS to take full benefit of up-to-date cross-reference files, while keeping the ensure that the old toolchain's :file:`.ali` files remain untouched.
+This allows GPS to take full benefit of up-to-date cross-reference files, while the old toolchain's :file:`.ali` files remain untouched.

 .. index:: menu; tools --> consoles --> auxiliary builds

-Cross-reference files generation does not output anything in the :guilabel:`Messages` view so as to not be confused with the output of the regular build process.
+Cross-reference files generation does not output anything in the :guilabel:`Messages` view so as to not to be confused with the output of the regular build process.
 If needed, you can see the output of the cross-ref generation command with the :menuselection:`Tools --> Consoles --> Auxiliary Builds` menu.